Fred Guttenberg

-Fred Guttenberg (born December 24, 1965) is an American activist against gun violence.
-His 14-year-old daughter Jaime Guttenberg was murdered in the Stoneman Douglas High School shooting on February 14, 2018.
+Fred Guttenberg (born December 2, 1965) is an American activist against gun violence.
+His 14-year-old daughter Jaime Guttenberg was murdered in the Parkland high school shooting in Parkland, Florida on February 14, 2018.
 His son, Jesse, also a student at the school, ran from the shooting to meet him at a nearby store.
 He learned about his daughter's death from a friend who is a Coral Springs SWAT officer.
 Jessica McBride, for the website Heavy, described him as "one of the strongest voices for changes to gun laws in the wake of the mass shooting".

 Activism

 The day after the shooting, Guttenberg spoke out for gun control, stating "Don't tell me there's no such thing as gun violence.
 It happened in Parkland".
-Before the nationally televised CNN town hall he criticized the President for not saying guns are a problem in a White House listening session, saying "My daughter was hunted last week" and "I am enraged".
-During the CNN town hall he confronted Florida Senator Marco Rubio for his position on guns.
+Before the nationally televised CNN town hall he criticized President Donald Trump for not saying guns are a problem in a White House listening session, saying "My daughter was hunted last week" and "I am enraged".
+During the CNN town hall he confronted Florida Republican Senator Marco Rubio for his position on guns.

 According to a report in The Guardian, Guttenberg's priorities include raising the minimum age to buy guns, adding a waiting period before gun sales, having a no-loopholes policy for a mandatory background check of the gun buyer, and banning high-capacity ammunition magazines and bump stocks.
 While he would prefer that assault-style weapons were banned entirely, he believes that given the current political reality, that such a ban would be unlikely to ever happen, and accordingly he is advocating for measures to reduce gun violence which have a realistic chance of passage.

 He told the Tampa Bay Times in March 2018 he has dedicated the rest of his life to fighting for gun safety.

 NRA

-He is a staunch critic of the National Rifle Association as well as its spokesperson Dana Loesch, and he criticized the NRA advertisement entitled Time Is Running Out, saying if a terrorist organization released a similar video, the terror threat level would raise.
+He is a staunch critic of the National Rifle Association of America (NRA) as well as its former spokesperson Dana Loesch, and he criticized the NRA advertisement entitled Time Is Running Out, saying if a terrorist organization released a similar video, the terror threat level would be raised.
 He told lawmakers that "All our legislators who stand with the NRA, they're standing with a terrorist group."
 He called on President Donald Trump to address threats made against survivors and their families and demand such behavior stop.

 Guttenberg noted that guns were prohibited by the Secret Service at the NRA convention in Dallas when vice president Mike Pence is scheduled to speak, and criticized the decision as hypocritical.
 Guttenberg said: